-The Commission may need to gather information – on its own initiative or in response to a complaint - about whether EU law is being correctly applied or whether national law is consistent with EU law.
+The Commission may need to gather information – on its own initiative or in response to a complaint - about whether compliance with EU law is ensured.

 Using EU Pilot, it sends a query to the national government concerned, which has 10 weeks to reply.

 The Commission then has 10 weeks to assess the response.

 If the response is unsatisfactory, the Commission may start infringement proceedings.

 The single indicator – the average time taken by each country to respond to the Commission's query – has a benchmark figure of 70 days.

 (based on one single indicator)

 Indicator - EU 28 governments' average response time